-The Will County Children's Advocacy Center and our MDT partners are the front-line responders to reports of child sexual abuse and severe physical abuse of children, ages 3-17, in Will County, Illinois.
+The Will County Children's Advocacy Center and our MDT partners are the front-line responders to reports of sexual abuse, severe physical abuse, sexual exploitation, child pornography, neglect, and exposure to violence of children, ages 3-17, in Will County, Illinois.

 In 1995, Will County State’s Attorney James W. Glasgow, established the Will County Children’s Advocacy Center in order to improve the integrity of all investigations into allegations of child sexual abuse, while providing hope, healing and justice for the children and their families.

 Prior to opening the Will County CAC, children who suffered sexual abuse were required to make multiple statements to numerous parties, including law enforcement, child welfare workers and medical professionals, thereby increasing their trauma and enabling predators to exploit minor differences in their various statements.